Arctic Dead Trees Store Huge Amounts of Carbon, Study Reveals – Eye on the Arctic

 Three weeks of field research

 To get a glimpse of ice jams, study researchers focused on the Mackenzie River, which has very high-resolution imagery and is known for heavy timber deposits.
-Its delta is the third largest in the world in terms of area and drains about 20% of Canada, the document notes.
+Its delta is the third largest in the world in terms of area and drains regarding 20% of Canada, the document notes.

 The team surveyed around 13,000 square kilometers of delta in the largest attempt to map woody deposits to date.
 Researchers spent three weeks in the field measuring driftwood from the river, mapping ice jams and collecting wood samples for radiocarbon dating.

 Experts have discovered that the repository, which includes more than 400,000 miniature wooden caches, stores around 3.4 million tonnes of carbon.
-The largest repository, which covers about 20 American football fields, alone stores 7,385 tons of carbon.
+The largest repository, which covers regarding 20 American football fields, alone stores 7,385 tons of carbon.

 The Mackenzie River Delta is a carbon storage “hot spot” with incredibly carbon-rich soils, Sendrowski said.
 “As changes occur in the basin, such as logging or dam construction, and climate change alters rainfall patterns and warming, timber preservation will decline,” she concluded. .